Cahuilla language

 Three dialects are known to exist: Desert, Mountain and Pass, as well as some other sub-dialects.

 Classification

-Cahuilla is found in the Uto-Aztecan language family where it is denoted alongside Cupeño to be a Cupan language within the larger Californian language subgroup where it joins Serrano, Kitanemuk, Luiseño and Tongva (Gabrielino).
-This Californian subgroup consisting of Cupan and Serran languages was once titled the Takic group which has fallen out of use.
+Cahuilla is a member of the Uto-Aztecan language family.
+Together with Cupeño it forms the Cupan subdivision of the Californian subgroup, other members of which are Serrano, Kitanemuk, Luiseño and Tongva (Gabrielino).
+This Californian subgroup consisting of Cupan and Serran languages was once known as the Takic group, a name which has fallen out of use.

 Exonyms and endonyms

 One of the indigenous designations for the language is Ɂívil̃uɂat, alongside ʼÍvilluʼat, where Cahuilla could call themselves Ɂívil̃uqalet (s)/Ɂívil̃uwenetem (pl.), 'speaker(s) of ɂívil̃uɂat.'
 Other variations include Ivilyuat and Ivia.
 However, both the language and the people are oftentimes called 'Cahuilla.'

 Phonology

 Cahuilla has the following vowel and consonant phonemes (Bright 1965, Saubel and Munro 1980:1-6, Seiler and Hioki 1979: 8-9):

 Consonants

 Consonants in parentheses only occur in loans.